 Back to Nature Holiday Market.
 Explore more than 40 vendors who have unique handcrafted and/or eco-friendly gifts for the holiday season.
 Art, Jewelry, Candles, Children’s Gifts, Bath Products, Food, Nature Gifts, and more.
 In addition enjoy a beautiful hike, be a part of a wildlife encounter and enjoy all that CNC has to offer for FREE.

 Fernbank’s Winter Wonderland.
-Twinkling with lights, glimmering with color and shining with a variety of cultural objects, more than 30 trees and other displays recognize the diversity of celebrations, holidays, traditions and events from around the world.
+From November 17, 2017 through January 7, 2018, twinkling with lights, glimmering with color and shining with a variety of cultural objects, more than 30 trees and other displays recognize the diversity of celebrations, holidays, traditions and events from around the world.